vlang/v/vlib/regex/README.md

 	// can not be more char class the the length of the query re.cc   = []regex.CharClass{len: query.len}
     re.prog = []regex.Token    {len: query.len+1}
-	// enable continuos group saving
+	// enable continuous group saving
     re.group_csave_flag = true
 	// set max 128 group nested
     re.group_max_nested = 128
-	// we can't have more groups than the half of the query legth re.group_max        = query.len>>1
+	// we can't have more groups than the half of the query length re.group_max        = query.len>>1

     // compile the query